-- The Construction EMP & other relevant site documents - Project to be discussed and all uncertainties are cleared - Method statement/s to be discussed - Power line installation access routes - Road and construction area to be demarcated - Materials stockpile and lay down areas to be demarcated - Method of stockpiling to be discussed - Fire fighting procedures - Mandatory fire fighting equipment & fire preventative measures - Solid waste removal intentions - Placement, type and service of toilets to be agreed on - Placement and type of rubbish bins and removal of rubbish to be agreed on - Labour overnight camp to be demarcated and services agreed on - Environmental Education and awareness training session to all contractors & onsite staff/labour. - Location & establishment of concrete batching plant facility.
+• The MMP & other relevant site documents

+- Project to be discussed and all uncertainties are cleared - Method statement/s to be discussed - Road and work station areas to be demarcated - Materials stockpile and lay down areas to be demarcated - Method of stockpiling to be discussed - Firefighting procedures - Mandatory firefighting equipment & fire preventative measures - Solid waste removal intentions - Placement, type and service of toilets to be agreed on - Placement and type of rubbish bins and removal of rubbish to be agreed on - Labour overnight camp to be demarcated and services agreed on - Environmental Education and awareness training session to all contractors & onsite staff/labour. - Location & establishment of concrete batching plant facility.